 One of the biggest hurdles in finding employment after a felony conviction is explaining your record to potential employers.
 It’s important to be honest about your past, but also to emphasize your rehabilitation and your commitment to moving forward in a positive direction.
 Many employers are willing to give individuals with a criminal record a chance if they can demonstrate that they have taken steps to improve their lives and make better choices.
 Consider obtaining references from community leaders, employers, or other professionals who can attest to your character and work ethic.

-It’s also important to build your skills and experience.
+In order to overcoming your felony record, it’s also important to build your skills and experience.
 Consider taking classes or pursuing certifications in areas that interest you or that are in demand in your industry.
 Volunteering is also a great way to gain experience and demonstrate your commitment to giving back to your community.
 This can be a valuable addition to your resume and can help demonstrate to potential employers that you are dedicated and hardworking.